Ishraq21/RAGnetic/README.md

 - **How to Use It**: Use the command <code>ragnetic deploy</code> to deploy agents with defined collaboration patterns, creating intelligent systems that can handle complex multi-step reasoning.

-## Custom Model Fine-Tuning
+## Simplified Model Fine-Tuning

-RAGnetic provides a full-featured fine-tuning pipeline, allowing you to train open-source Hugging Face models on your proprietary data to create highly specialized agents.
+RAGnetic provides streamlined LoRA fine-tuning with sensible defaults, making it easy to train open-source models on your data.

-**Parameter-Efficient Fine-Tuning (PEFT):** The system uses LoRA (Low-Rank Adaptation) to fine-tune models, drastically reducing the number of trainable parameters.
-This makes it possible to fine-tune large models on consumer-grade GPUs or even Apple Silicon (MPS).
+**Key Features:**

-**Supported Data Formats:**
+- **LoRA Fine-Tuning**: Parameter-efficient training that works on consumer hardware

-- **jsonl-instruction:** For training models on Q&A or instruction-following tasks.
+- **Sensible Defaults**: Minimal configuration required - just specify your data and model
-- **conversational-jsonl:** For training models on multi-turn chat dialogues.
+- **Auto-Detection**: Automatic device detection and optimization

-**How to Use It:**
+**Simple Workflow:**

 1. Prepare your data with the <code>ragnetic dataset prepare</code> command.
-2. Define your training parameters in a YAML file.
+2. Create a simple YAML config with just the essentials.
-3. Submit the job with ragnetic <code>training apply -f `your-training-config.yaml`.</code>
+3. Run <code>ragnetic training apply -f your-config.yaml</code>
-4. Use the <code>fine_tuned_model_id</code> in your agent’s configuration to deploy it.
+4. Use the trained model in your agent configuration.

 ## RAGnetic API